Yeshiva High School Placement Exam (The BJE's)

-The Judaic Studies Achievement Test (JSAT), prepared by the Consortium of Jewish Day Schools, will become the Judaic Studies Exam component in the Spring.
-It will be administered, to 7th graders, onsite in participating elementary schools during the school day.
-Students from non-participating elementary schools will receive guidance upon registration.
+The Judaic Studies Achievement Test (JSAT), prepared by the Consortium of Jewish Day Schools, will become the Judaic Studies Exam component in the future.

 Please click here for a document listing the schools that have indicated whether or not they will participate in the exam program (elementary) or require the exams as part of the admissions process (high school).

 If a school is not listed, please contact that school directly to confirm its participation/requirement of the exams.

 Tuesday, October 16, 2018 - administration of the CAT E/Survey to 8th graders